chrumck/mx5nd-ocs-emulator/README.md

 The program is a modification of [Timurrrr's "fake car"](https://github.com/timurrrr/RaceChronoDiyBleDevice#testing-with-a-fake-car) which spoofs Mazda MX-5 ND CAN frames.
 The emulator is built with an alternative module [from Longan Labs](https://docs.longan-labs.cc/1030017/).
 A version of the emulator built on exactly the same components as Timurrr's is shown [here](https://github.com/chrumck/mx5nd-ocs-emulator/tree/main).

+The program uses a modified version of [Arduino_CAN_BUS_MCP2515](https://github.com/chrumck/Arduino_CAN_BUS_MCP2515) library, but should also work with Longan's official, unmodified version.

 The emulator needs to be connected [according to this wiring diagram](https://www.mx5manual.com/page.html?p=wiring&s=WR001&docid=SM356447) .
 The seat belt buckles wiring is [shown here](https://www.mx5manual.com/page.html?p=wiring&s=WR001&docid=SM356446) .

 It important that the emulator does not introduce any noise in the car's CAN bus network.
 The circuit includes a DC-DC 5V inverter and a capacitor to deliver stable power supply.
 Additionally, it is important that the CAN bus wires are properly twisted and made not too long to avoid interference.